SofaDefrost/Tutorials/PneuNets-Gripper/README.md

-Simulating and Controlling a PneuNets-Gripper with Sofa-SR
+Simulating and Controlling a PneuNets-Gripper
 =======================